-3.1 The following are car categories for National, Regional, Club Championship events to be held at venues graded and approved for National, Regional and Club Championship events.
-The minimum age for a competitor in an MSA sanctioned competitive event is 16 years of age.
-Refer to SSR 1 of the Circuit racing regulations.
+3.1 The following are car categories for Regional and Club Championships events to be held at venues graded and approved for Regional and Club Championship events.

 Vehicle categories will have no bearing or limitation in terms of the class that a vehicle will be permitted to compete in.
 Vehicle categories will only be used to impose the minimum safety requirements.
 For example, a True Street Category vehicle can run in the same class as a Modified Category vehicle, i.e. ET between 13.000 - 15.999 but the vehicle safety requirements for the modified vehicle and true street vehicle will vary as per the category requirements.
 ET and exit speed of a vehicle irrespective of class will determine the requirement for a parachute as per CR53.